Slides from CMX Global conference on April 28

 Open source offers some unusual challenges to conflict resolution and de-escalation.
 You are required to have complex and sometimes acrimonious conversations in public in a place where those conversations will be immortalized, for as long as the archive lasts.

 This long memory of our interactions means that responsible, ethical communication is very important — you don’t get to just go back and undo something that you wrote in anger, desperation, or anguish.
 So it is particularly important for leaders in an open source project to respond to conflict wisely.
-To do this, you must be aware of how you are reacting to accusation a complaint or a problem, so that you can respond in an intentional and a strategic way.
+To do this, you must be aware of how you are reacting to an accusation, a complaint, or a problem, so that you can respond in an intentional and a strategic way.

 Do not fall into the bad habit of thinking that conflict is “a bug” in open source software development.
 Quite the contrary: public disagreement and differences of opinion are major advantages in the work of building software that can power so much of the web.
 The wider variety of opposing opinions we can collect and review, the more resilient and field-tested our decisions.